tamcy/DataExporterBundle/README.md

 );
 ```

 Now assume you are in a controller action.
-Here is how the exporter is used:
+Here is how to use the exporter:

 ```php
 public function exportAction(Request $request)